PassionPlus/berta/README.md

 Note:
 By using this in a production environment it is recommended to change the SECRET_KEY in the config.py.

+It is suggested that the self-signed certificate is replaced with a real one, so that the browser does not warn about the site.

 Helpfull Links:
 Learn Python: